 A. Serdar Simsek

-Empirical Pricing and Revenue Management, Operations/Marketing Interface, Customized Pricing, Network Pricing, Consumer Choice Models, Sustainable Operations, Stochastic Programming, Supply Chain Networks
+Pricing and Revenue Management, Business Analytics, Consumer Choice Models, Customized Pricing, Sustainable Operations, Supply Chain Networks and Coordination

 I am an Instructor/Researcher in the School of Operations Research and Information Engineering of Cornell University since August 2013.
 I received my B.S. in Industrial Engineering from Bilkent University, Turkey in 2008